InQuicker/kaws/README.md

 * Produce secure, highly available Kubernetes clusters with DNS built in
 * Generate and distribute Kubernetes API access credentials securely
 * Avoid shell scripting as much as possible

+## Known issues

+* Creation of the AWS KMS master key for each cluster will fail during the initial execution of `kaws cluster apply`.
+  Simply run it again and it will complete successfully.
+  See the Terraform issue at https://github.com/hashicorp/terraform/issues/6576 for details.

 ## Supported platforms